 I felt afterwards that my suitor had shown up rather badly; a more ardent admirer, of his physique, could probably have disarmed me without much difficulty.

-Tip: Click on a book cover or title link to browse or buy a copy on Amazon.com.au.
+Affiliate notice: Click on a book title or cover link to browse or buy a copy on Amazon.com.au — doing so helps support the Tall And True writers' website.

 LOVE WRITING NONFICTION?